markedphillips/docker_mac_apt/README.md

 # Dockerized mac_apt (arm7hf and x86-64)
 Dockerized macOS Artifact Parsing Tool

 Below are the relevant links to the main project.
 The macOS Artifact Parsing Tool Docker image gets you to the commandline with mac_apt in four lines, the below example adds a system alias for future simplicity.
-Typically, an instagratification path for acquiring mac_apt on an arm7hf system would look like this.
+Typically, an instagratification path for acquiring mac_apt on an arm7hf system would look like this:

 ```bash
 git clone https://github.com/markedphillips/docker_mac_apt/